brianjamesquinn1/dotfiles/vim-tips.md

 ### FZF ###
 After running an FZF command such as :FZF or :Rg
 ```
 opt-a     : select all
 opt-d     : deselect all
 tab       : select
+shift-tab : select + move upward
 enter     : go to first selection (opens quickfix list if multiple selections)
 ctl-v     : open in vertical split
 ctl-x     : open in horizontal split
 ctl-t     : open in new tab
 ```

 ### Note ###